+ı happy that you are back

-am are I happy that you are back.
+am happy that you are back.

-We happy that we won the soccer match.
+are We happy that we won the soccer match.

-were was She safely at home.
+were She safely at home.

-We afraid because it began to rain.
+was We afraid because it began to rain.

-are is He coming to visit me after school.
+are He coming to visit me after school.

-They going on a football tour.
+is They going on a football tour.

 run She across the road.

 runs They in the 100 m race.

-put I my book in my bag.
+put 1 my book in my bag.

-puts The children The children their books in their bags.
+puts The children their books in their bags.

-cuts I my birthday cake.
+cuts 1 my birthday cake.

-cut They They some cake for tea.
+cut They some cake for tea.

 sings The children happy birthday.

-sing No Nomsa with them.
+sing Nomsa with them.

 has Do you my book?

 have She taken it.